openfaas/ofc-bootstrap/USER_GUIDE.md

 For your cluster the following specifications are recommended:

-* 2-3 nodes with 1-2 vCPU and 2-4GB RAM each
+* 3-4 nodes with 2 vCPU each and 4GB RAM

-These are guidelines and not a hard requirement, you may well be able to run with fewer resources.
+These are guidelines and not a hard requirement, you may well be able to run with fewer resources, but please do not ask for support if you use less and run into problems.

+> Note: You must use Intel hardware, ARM such as arm64 and armhf (Raspberry Pi) is not supported and not on the roadmap either.
+This could change if a company was willing to sponsor and pay for the features and ongoing maintenance.

 ### Note for k3s users

-If using k3s. ofc-bootstrap uses Nginx for its IngressController, but k3s ships with Traefik and this will configuration is incompatible.
+If you are using k3s, then you will need to disable Traefik. ofc-bootstrap uses nginx-ingress for its IngressController, but k3s ships with Traefik and this will configuration is incompatible.
 When you set up k3s, make sure you pass the `--no-deploy traefik` flag.

 Example with [k3sup](https://k3sup.dev):